Set It and Forget It! Turnkey ECC for Instant Integration: ECC Unit Testing: ECCKAT

 In terms of test types that \code{evp\_\-test} understands, the format is a fairly simple text file containing PEMs for key material and then test parameters, either positive or negative; in the context of ECCKAT it supports testing key generation, key agreement (derivation in OpenSSL terminology), and digitally signing and verifying.

 Our deterministic ECDSA KATs integrate smoothly into \code{evp\_\-test} yet classical ECDSA does not.
 This issue is not OpenSSL-specific: it is normal for libraries to handle nonce selection internally and not expose this to application developers.
-There is no simple way to inject the chosen nonce into the ECDSA signing process.
+While it is possible for a library to allow overriding the ephemeral key generation, it broadens the attack surface and introduces a potential footgun for application developers.
 We feel this is strong motivation for libraries to migrate to deterministic ECDSA, where this KAT-style testing is very natural.

 The motivation for the OpenSSL backend to exist at all and not simply use a generic TAP harness is the breadth of OpenSSL testing.
 A strong point of \code{evp\_\-test} is it requires only a single application invocation, whereas ECCKAT's generic TAP backend uses a single test harness invocation per test.
 This would be prohibitively slow in the context of OpenSSL, which undergoes rapid development and already has a significant CI load, with frequent timeouts for GitHub PRs.
 In summary, test efficiency can be a practical issue, depending on the library.